gabrielashirley/bluesky-labeler/bluesky-assign3/README.md

-# 🔍 Bluesky Policy Labeler: Panic-Language Detection
+# Bluesky Policy Labeler: Panic-Language Detection

 ## Project Overview

-This project is a **policy labeler** designed to detect **likely panic-inducing or emotionally manipulative language** in public social media posts on [Bluesky](https://bsky.app/).
+This project is a **policy labeler** designed to detect **likely panic-inducing** in public social media posts on [Bluesky](https://bsky.app/).
 It implements a simple yet powerful rule-based detection system to identify language patterns that may cause undue fear or anxiety in public discourse.

-The goal is to support **trust and safety efforts** by applying a content policy related to panic-language detection.
+The goal is to support **trust and safety efforts** by applying a content policy related to likely panic-language detection.
 This is in line with efforts to label or moderate harmful or manipulative posts across decentralized platforms.

 ---